-The Growr protocol's core data services are:
+The Growr protocol's distributed data services are:

-- Project book: Enables the creation of new projects with strictly defined eligibility criteria and a funding source. - Loan book: Enables the creation of loans after an eligibility check of the borrower against a given project. - Payment registry: Contains history of loan utilization, repayment and other related events.
+- Project book: Enables the creation of new projects with strictly defined eligibility criteria and a funding source. - Loan book: Enables the creation of loans after an eligibility check of the borrower against a given project. - Funding book: Contains history of funding operations. - Payment book: Contains history of loan utilization, repayment and other related events.
 It supports the issuing of proof of positive credit history. - Read-only copies: Contains aggregated data plus audit logs of the above services, sanitized from any personal-revealing data.
 It is publicly exposed to ensure transparency in the marketplace and to monitor its global impact.

-To implement the operational data stores, the Growr protocol leverages Holepunch's Hyperbee, an append-only B-tree based on Hypercore.
+To implement those operational data books, the Growr protocol leverages Holepunch's Hyperbee, an append-only B-tree based on Hypercore.
 The read-only copies are implemented as a Hyperswarm with published well-known Public Key and Topic.